-A Baker's Cyst or Popliteal cyst is a prominent swelling at the back of the knee.
+A Baker’s Cyst or Popliteal cyst is a prominent swelling at the back of the knee.
 It is usually caused by an underlying injury or condition in the knee joint but the athlete is often unaware of the exact cause.
-Here we explain the symptoms, causes and treatment options.

 A Baker’s cyst is a rounded swelling at the back of the knee.
 It is often about the size of a golf ball but can vary over time.
 A sensation of pressure in the back of the joint will be felt which may go down into the calf muscle.
 The patient will have difficulty bending the knee joint.
 If the lights are turned out and a torch is shone through the lump it should be possible to see a red glow around the lump indicating that the swelling is filled with fluid.